 Total carotenoid concentration was significantly associated with environmental gradients.
-Individuals living in environments with higher productivity (and thus higher carotenoid availability; environmental PC1) had a higher concentration of total carotenoids (Figure 2, Table 1, $r^2$ =0.16).
-Furthermore, individuals in more productive environments had a lower concentration of total pteridines (Figure 2, Table 1, $r^2$ =0.14), and therefore there was a significantly higher ratio of carotenoids to pteridines in more productive environments (Figure 2, Table 1, $r^2$ =0.17).
-There was no significant association between sexual selection indices and pigment concentration in the whole dataset analysis (Table 1) or at the species-level (Table S1), although there was a trend for higher total carotenoid concentration in species with higher sexual size dimorphism (Figure 2D).
+Individuals living in arid environments with low vegetations productivity (and thus potential carotenoid limitation; environmental PC1) had a lower concentration of total carotenoids (Figure 2a, Table 1, $r^2 = 0.16$ ).
+This association was driven by dietary yellow carotenoids (Table S2) because they comprise the great bulk of total carotenoids; there was no association between red ketocarotenoids and environmental PC1 (Table S2).
+Individuals in less productive environments also had a higher concentration of total pteridines (Figure 2b, Table 1, $r^2 = 0.14$ ), and therefore there was a significantly lower ratio of carotenoids to pteridines in more productive environments (Figure 2c, Table 1, $r^2 = 0.17$ ).